KartavyaSharma/personal-website-v0/README.md

   <a href="https://kartavyas.com">www.kartavyas.com</a>
 </h1>

-&#x26a0;&#xfe0f; **This project has been deprecated**: the website has several outdated/deprecated dependencies from the Gatsby plugin ecosystem.
+## &#x26a0;&#xfe0f; **This project has been deprecated!**

+This web app has several outdated/deprecated dependencies from the Gatsby plugin ecosystem.
 A lot of other plugins/dependencies have introduced breaking changes that require significant changes in my codebase to successfully build this project.
 As of now, I don't plan on building this project again over Vercel.

 Be on the lookout for v2 of my personal website which will use Bun and SvelteKit.
 This website will be online till I setup the new version, and eventually it will move over to [old.kartavyas.com](https://old.kartavyas.com/).